puzzle-js/puzzle-js/docs/guide.md

 ### Dependency Injection
 Custom objects can be injected into configuration.

-Lets assume we want to inject middleware into api.
+Let's assume we want to inject middleware into api.
 We can do it without configurator like this

 ```js
 new Gateway({